 Master Gardener Program

-The UC Master Gardeners are trained volunteers that provide information, workshops, and programs for home gardeners.
+The UCCE Master Gardeners of Santa Barbara are trained volunteers that provide information, workshops, and programs for home gardeners.
 Public information resources offered by Master Gardeners include plant, pest and problem identification, compost production, and cultural practices for growing vegetables, fruits, and ornamental plants.

 The Master Gardener Program is sponsored by the University of California Cooperative Extension.